delton137/delton137.github.io/software.md

 I was a contributor on this project:
 ## *<a href="https://github.com/zoisboukouvalas/pyiva">pyIVA</a>*
 *pyiva* is a python package which implements the independent vector analysis (IVA) using a multivariate Laplace prior.
-IVA is a data fusion technique which is an extension of <a href="https://en.wikipedia.org/wiki/Independent_component_analysis">Independent Component Analysis> to  multiple statistically-dependent data sets.
+IVA is a data fusion technique which is an extension of <a href="https://en.wikipedia.org/wiki/Independent_component_analysis">Independent Component Analysis<a> to  multiple statistically-dependent data sets.